hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 sudo add-apt-repository ppa:deadsnakes/ppa
 ```

-## Build and Install
+## Build and Install PDO TP

-To build CCF and the PDO-TP the PDO environment variables must be
+To build the PDO TP the [PDO environment variables](../docs/environment.md)
-set.
-See the PDO configuration script for more information.
+must be set.
+See the PDO configuration script `common-config.sh` for
+more information.

-To build and install CCF and the PDO-TP,
+To build and install the PDO TP,
 ```bash
 cd ${PDO_SOURCE_ROOT}/ccf_transaction_processor
 make clean
 make
 ```

 Note that CCF uses `ninja` tool for build.
-If the VM has a small memory (< 4GB), it might be required to reduce the parallelism in the build process by setting the env NINJA_OPTION.
-For example, the following env restricts ninja
+If the VM has a small memory
+(< 4GB), it might be required to reduce the parallelism in the build
+process by setting the env `NINJA_OPTION`.
+For example, the following
-to 2 parallel jobs.
+environment restricts ninja to 2 parallel jobs.

 ```bash
 export NINJA_OPTION=-j2